cgarryZA/Multiplayer-Tic-Tac-Toe/README.md

 - Run the executable from the terminal with ./mttt
 - Successful installation will be prompted with the command 'Enter number of players:'

+## LICENSE ##
+This project is released under the MIT License.
+See the LICENSE file for details.